Everything You Need to Know About Brain Stem Function

 Why is the brain stem important?

 Many experts believe that the brain stem is the most important part of the brain.
-To put it simply, the brain stem acts as a connection cable allowing connected nerves to send signals from your brain to the rest of your body.
+To put it simply, the brain stem acts as a connection cable, allowing connected nerves to send signals from your brain to the rest of your body.

 Similar to the tree trunk example that we gave in our intro, the brain stem is basically the vital connection that keeps everything in functioning order.
-Without it, your brain can’t communicate and send signals to the rest of the body and vice versa.
+Without it, your brain can’t communicate and send signals to the rest of the body, and vice versa.

 What is the function of the brain stem?

 The brain stem acts as a primary connection to several parts of the brain.
-In a way, it can be considered as a control bridge between brain parts.
+In a way, it can be considered a control bridge between brain parts.

 It links the cerebrum and spinal cord together, as well as the cerebrum with the cerebellum.
 The cerebellum is positioned right above the brainstem and beneath the occipital lobes at the back.